ryan-mcclue/ryan-mcclue/src/job.md

 take notes.
 It's great to keep notes on the interviewer's name & role, so you can later ask questions about their position.

 4. Onsite:
+design-aspect: big-oh, tradeoffs etc.
+communication-aspect: project stories: what you did, how you did it, result

 how to ask about why I should work here, i.e. what can they offer me over competing places?
 Talk about languages, apis, protocols, how I got things to communicate, used in your projects Show you have fundamentals to grow into a leader in company